SKrotkih/YTLiveVideo-Android/README.md

 Example of using YouTube Data API v3 on Android

-Was upgraded deprecated [YouTube WatchMe for Android](https://github.com/youtube/yt-watchme) project to the Kotlin 1.4.10.
+Here was upgraded deprecated [YouTube WatchMe for Android](https://github.com/youtube/yt-watchme) project to the Kotlin 1.4.10.

-Note.
-[YouTube WatchMe for Android](https://github.com/youtube/yt-watchme) has integrated with [Google Java API Client Services](https://github.com/googleapis/google-api-java-client-services)
+Please pay attention the [YouTube WatchMe for Android](https://github.com/youtube/yt-watchme) is integrated with [Google Java API Client Services](https://github.com/googleapis/google-api-java-client-services) and uses it API

 Used Google SignIn